tommybaw/Python-API-Guide/README.md

-# Python API Guide (and how it applies to RJMetrics)
+# Python API Guide (and how it applies to Magento BI)
 This repository contains:

 1. Guides/videos on learning the terminal and API (GET, POST requests)